Women’s Health: When’s the Right Time to Visit Your OB/GYN?

 Heads up, teens: Wondering when you should first see her?

-If you or your bestie are hitting those early teen years, it’s a solid idea to connect with someone who knows all about your body’s changes.
+If you or your bestie are entering early teen years, connecting with someone experienced makes sense.
 Experts at ACOG recommend making that first connection sometime between ages 13 and 15.
-Don’t stress—it’s usually a chill chat, not some serious exam.
-It’s more about getting familiar, opening up a dialogue, and easing into a space where you can talk freely about what’s happening with you.
-Think of it as a low-pressure way to start understanding your body and building trust with someone who’s there to guide you through the journey ahead.
+Don’t stress—it’s usually a relaxed conversation, not a full exam.
+It focuses on getting acquainted, opening honest talk, and easing into a place where you can speak freely about what’s going on with you.
+Think of it as a low-pressure start to understanding yourself and building trust with a professional who can guide you along next steps.

 Routine Check-Ups: Your call, your bod